riscv/riscv-crypto/tools/README.md

 - There are three classes of tool script used to manage the patches:

-  - The `tools/apply-patch-*.sh` scripts are used to take the patches contained in the `riscv-crypto` repository and apply them to the cloned upstream repositories.
+  - The `tools/*-apply.sh` scripts are used to take the patches contained in the RISC-V Crypto repository and apply them to the cloned upstream repositories.

-  - The `tools/revert-patch-*.sh` scripts are used to put the cloned upstream repositories back to their known initial state.
+  - The `tools/*-revert.sh` scripts are used to put the cloned upstream repositories back to their known initial state.

-  - The `tools/update-patch-*.sh` scripts take the *staged* modifications to the relevant repository and updates the `riscv-crypto` diff.
+  - The `tools/*-update.sh` scripts take the *staged* modifications to the relevant repository and updates the RISC-V Crypto diff.

 - To modify a patch: